-Martin, because you have the CD style, you may have little patience with incompetence or sub-par work.
+Kathryn, because you have the D style, you tend to be ambitious and determined.
 When others don't meet your standards, you're probably not shy about giving them direct feedback.
 And although some may find this blunt or insensitive, you probably feel that your candor offers people an honest dose of reality.